bgp59/linux-stats-victoriametrics-importer/README.md

     ```

-    Note that the above will not persist neither **VictoriaMetrics** time sreices not **Grafana** custom dashboards between container restarts.
+    Note that the above will not persist neither **VictoriaMetrics** time series not **Grafana** custom dashboards between container restarts.
 If persistence is desirable then mount `runtime` volume.

 * select a convenient location: